oroinc/documentation/user/storefront/account/rfq/guests.rst

    In the Products section, you can:

-   * Edit the item by clicking |IcPencil| at the end of the product item row.
+   * Edit the item by clicking |Pencil-SVG| at the end of the product item row.
-   * Delete the item by clicking |IcDelete| at the end of the product row.
+   * Delete the item by clicking |Trash-SVG| at the end of the product row.
    * Add another product by clicking **+Add Another Product**

    In the Data Protection section, you may be required to accept mandatory consents to process your personal information.
 If the consent is not accepted, you cannot submit the RFQ.